How to Plan a Delivery Route on the Google Maps Route Planner

 Can You Add Multiple Stops on Google Maps?

-Google Maps can plan a route with multiple stops.
+Can Google Maps plan a trip with multiple stops?
+Yes, Google Maps can plan a route with multiple stops.
 You can add up to 10 addresses in the Google route planner.
 Plus, you can also rearrange your stop in the desired order, you can send a planned route to your phone or share it with your delivery drivers.

 How to Optimize My Route Using Google Maps?